Gabriel Jorge: International career

 On 12 January 1941, the 24-year-old Jorge made his international debut for Spain in a friendly match against Portugal in Lisbon, which ended in a 2–2 draw.

 As an Espanyol player, Jorge was eligible to play for Catalonia, making three appearances in the early 1940s.
 For instance, on 6 July 1941, he started in a friendly against a Stuttgart selection at the Adolf Hitler camp in Stuttgart, helping his side to a 2–1 win.
 On 3 September 1944, he started for Espanyol against Catalonia in a tribute match to Crisant Bosch held at the Sarrià, scoring a goal to help his side to a 2–1 win.

 Later life and death

 In 1993, Espanyol took advantage of their first-ever visit to Tenerife to award him the club's gold badge.
-In October 2009, Jorge received an award from Ángel María Villar, the president of the Spanish Football Federation, during a international reunion held at La Ciudad del Fútbol.
+In October 2009, Jorge received an award from Ángel María Villar, the president of the Spanish Football Federation, during an international reunion held at La Ciudad del Fútbol.
 In March 2010, he was the subject of a tribute from Daniel Sánchez Llibre and Joan Josep Bertomeu.

 Jorge died in Santa Cruz de Tenerife on 28 November 2014, at the age of 98.
 At the time of his death, he was not only the oldest player in Espanyol's history, but also the oldest living international player.